ITfoxtec/FoxIDs/docs/claim-transform-dk-privilege.md

 # DK privilege - claim transforms

-Foxids support claim transforms of DK privilege used in Danish [NemLog-in](auth-method-howto-saml-2.0-nemlogin.md) and [Context Handler](howto-saml-2.0-context-Handler.md) IdPs.
+FoxIDs support claim transforms of DK privilege used in Danish [NemLog-in](auth-method-howto-saml-2.0-nemlogin.md) and [Context Handler](howto-saml-2.0-context-Handler.md) IdPs.

 Supported privilege standard:

 - [OIO Basic Privilege Profile, Version 1.2](https://digst.dk/media/20999/oiosaml-basic-privilege-profile-1_2.pdf)
-- Foxids support `PrivilegeGroup` elements defined in [model 2](#model-2) (scoping and delegation) and [model 3](#model-3) (scoping, delegation and constraint).
+- FoxIDs support `PrivilegeGroup` elements defined in [model 2](#model-2) (scoping and delegation) and [model 3](#model-3) (scoping, delegation and constraint).
-- Foxids support both to read the base64-encoded privilege string from the standard claim `https://data.gov.dk/model/core/eid/privilegesIntermediate` and a custom defined claim.
+- FoxIDs support both to read the base64-encoded privilege string from the standard claim `https://data.gov.dk/model/core/eid/privilegesIntermediate` and a custom defined claim.

 ## Configuring DK privilege - claim transforms
 The DK privilege can both be configured in a SAML 2.0 authentication method and application registration and likewise in a OpenID Connect authentication method and application registration.